DavidMiles1925/motion_camera/README.md

 >>- **NOTE:** that any subdirectories inside of the project folder (such as 'logs' above) MUST be created before running the program.
 The program will automatically create a directory for the videos recorded during a particular day, however that is the ONLY directory it will create.
 >
 >---
+>
+>**`REBOOT_ON_EXCEPTION`**
+>
+>> When set to True, the system will automatically reboot after 60 seconds.
+This is useful if for some reason an error occurs with the camera and stops the program.
+This way, the camera will attept to keep iteself running when unattended for long periods.
+>
+>---
 >**`LED_INDICATORS`**
+>
+> **NOTE: This camera is not intended to be used for survelliance purposes.
+LED indicators should always be ACTIVE AND VISIBLE in places where there is A REASONABLE EXPECTATION OF PRIVACY.
+Check your local laws to ensure you are not breaking them.**
 >
 >This turns the LED indicators on or off.
 >